Why is the deal happening?

 But the proposed deal eliminates a provider that has been an aggressive competitor on price in its own right, offering deep discounts and promotions to lure customers.

-The reduction in competition could lead to higher prices, said Blair Levin, a policy adviser for New Street Research.
+The reduction in competition could lead to higher prices, said Blair Levin, a policy adviser for New Street Research and contributor to the Post's Innovations blog.

 “The general view on Wall Street is that as a result of this deal, there are likely to be job cuts and prices are likely to rise,” he said.